johnnyrichard/awesomekling.github.io/_posts/2019-7-10-Catching-use-after-move-bugs-with-Clang-consumed-annotations.md

 ---

+***Update:*** *We've stopped using this in SerenityOS since it stopped working as the codebase became more complex and Clang was not our primary toolchain compiler anyway.*

 We were all excited when C++11 added move semantics.
 Finally we could work *together* with the compiler to avoid copies (instead of *against* the compiler, which is how it sometimes felt before.)

 There is one footgun lurking with move semantics though.
 Once you `std::move` an object and pass it to someone who takes an rvalue-reference, your local object may very well end up in an invalid state.
 It'll still be destructible, of course, but it's no longer logically valid.